 - The Medicare Shared Savings Program (Shared Savings Program) is Medicare's national value-based payment program for Accountable Care Organizations (ACO).
-ACO's facilitate coordination and cooperation among health care providers to improve the quality of care for Medicare Fee-For-Service (FFS) beneficiaries and reduce the rate of growth in health care costs - Eligible clinicians, hospitals, and other health care providers can voluntarily join or form an ACO - ACOs share in savings by meeting the quality performance standard for the performance year and lowering the growth in Medicare spending - ACOs participating under a two-sided shared savings/losses model may owe losses if they increase costs and the amount owed is based on quality performance depending on track - For performance year2024, ACOs will be required to report quality data via the Alternative Payment Model (APM) Performance Pathway (APP). - ACOs can choose to report either the 10 measures under the CMS Web Interface or the 3 eCQMs/Merit-based Incentive Payment System (MIPS) Clinical Quality Measures (CQMs)/Medicare Clinical Quality Measures for Accountable Care Organizations Participating in the Medicare Shared Savings Program (Medicare CQMs) - ACOs must field the Consumer Assessment of Healthcare Providers and Systems Survey (CAHPS) for MIPS survey - CMS will calculate 2 claims-based outcome measures using administrative claims data: the Hospital Wide, 30-day, All-Cause Unplanned Readmission (HWR) Rate for MIPS Eligible Clinician Groups measure and the Clinician and Clinician Group Risk-
+ACOs facilitate coordination and cooperation among health care providers to improve the quality of care for Medicare Fee-For-Service (FFS) beneficiaries and reduce the rate of growth in health care costs. - Eligible clinicians, hospitals, and other health care providers can voluntarily join or form an ACO. - ACOs share in savings by meeting the quality performance standard for the performance year and lowering the growth in Medicare spending. - ACOs participating under a two-sided shared savings/losses model may owe losses if they increase costs and the amount owed is based on quality performance depending on track.

+- For performance year 2025, ACOs will be required to report quality data via the Alternative Payment Model (APM) Performance Pathway (APP). - ACOs are required to report the 4 eCQMs/Merit-based Incentive Payment System (MIPS) Clinical Quality Measures (CQMs)/Medicare Clinical Quality Measures for Accountable Care Organizations Participating in the Medicare Shared Savings Program (Medicare CQMs) in the APP Plus quality measure set. - ACOs must field the Consumer Assessment of Healthcare Providers and Systems Survey (CAHPS) for MIPS survey. - CMS will calculate 1 claims-based outcome measures using administrative claims data: the Hospital Wide, 30-day, All-Cause Unplanned Readmission (HWR) Rate for MIPS Eligible Clinician Groups measure.